 If DUI was isolated and happened long ago, the board is more likely to overlook this.
-If recent DUI was there and involved in high BAC, child endangerment, bodily injuries or an accident, then it becomes more like an issue.
+If a recent DUI was there and involved in high BAC, child endangerment, bodily injuries, or an accident, then it becomes more like an issue.

-Each DUI conviction gets handled on the basis of case to case; however, board doesn’t consider following:
+Each DUI conviction gets handled on the basis of the case to case; however, the board doesn’t consider the following:

 - when DUI took place

 - if applicant earlier got enrolled in rehab